World bible console

 How is this different from just using ChatGPT?+

 A chat box starts blank every time.
 Worldwright keeps a persistent bible of your world and injects it into every generation, so output respects your factions, geography, and magic rules without re-pasting context.
-It's structured for game writing, not open conversation.

 Do I own what I generate?+